310mc/https-310mc.github.io-tl/source/_posts/idol_story/ibuki_2.md

 {% bubble Ibuki grin %}
 Well, that’s ‘cause it’s our first time meeting each other~.
 Nyahaha.

-I’m Taki Ibuki, born in Okinawa, and raised in the US.
+I’m Taki Ibuki, born in Okinawa, and grew up in the US.
 {% endbubble %}

 {% bubble Tetora serious %}